kazuhikoarase/global-var-mon/readme.md

 ##Usage

-Just load a script file at the head of script tags.
+Just load a script file at the head of script tag(s).

 If some global vars detected, they are logged at javascript console.